 Suntan, Drama, Director Argyris Papadimitropoulos, 2016 Greece, 72%/6.6

 I’ve included these two lightweight movies for one reason only.
 The girls in these movies are incredibly sexy!
-Both films feature young and beautiful female young adults who, most of the time, are either bare breasted or naked.
+Both films feature beautiful young-adult females who, most of the time, are either bare-breasted or naked.
 But this is not for titillation purposes.
 These movies are not the typical Hollywood so-called Tits and Ass (T&A) movies where partial or full female nudity is simply to attract young and old male audiences and which, most times, are not sexy.

 The Year of the Jellyfish, set in Saint-Tropez in the mid-1980s, tells how teenager Chris (Valérie Kaprisky, actually 22 years old at the time) is looking for a sexual adventure and sets out to seduce an older lothario and part-time pimp, Romain (Bernard Giraudeau) who, as it turns out, is more interested in Chris’s mother, Claude (Caroline Cellier).
 Jaded and ageing Claude is flattered by the attention she is receiving and Chris sees her mother as a competitor for Romain’s sexual attention.
 That’s not good—mother and daughter vying for the sexual favours of the same man.
 The story is fairly predictable but much of the action takes place on the beach in Saint-Tropez where most of the nubile girls, including Chris and her female friends, sunbathe and walk about topless.
 They do this casually and with no regard for the effect it has on neighbouring male beach worshippers and this is what makes the movie sexy.
 I have personal experience of walking around on beaches such as this on the French Riviera (Frejus, just up the road from Saint-Tropez in the 1970s) and I can tell you; for a red-blooded male, it is an amazing sight to see such unabashed natural female topless nudity and this film brought it all back to me.